qerub/rack-esi/README.markdown

 It allows you to _easily_ cache everything but the user-customized parts of your dynamic pages without leaving the comfortable world of Ruby when used together with [Ryan Tomayko's Rack::Cache][Rack::Cache].

-Development of Rails::ESI has just begun and it is not yet ready for anything but exploration.
+Development of Rack::ESI has just begun and it is not yet ready for anything but exploration.

 ## Currently Supported Expressions